-Criteria: Management is required to file the financial statements with the Michigan Department of Education by November 1 each year.
+Criteria - Management is required to file the financial statements with the Michigan Department of Education by November 1, 2024.

-Condition: The Academy did not file the audit timely in accordance with State School Aid Act MCL 388.1718.
+Condition - The Academy did not file the financial audit timely in accordance with State School Aid Act MCL 388.1718.

-Context: The financial statements and single audit for June 30, 2023 were not issued and filed with the Michigan Department of Education until November 21, 2023.
+Context - The financial audit for June 30, 2024, was not issued and filed with Michigan Department of Education as of November 1, 2024.